 How do I get to Cheverton Farm?

 By Road: Cheverton Farm is approximately 1 mile from Shorwell on the Bowcombe Road (the road between Carisbrooke and Shorwell).
 As you approach the farm, you will see event signage and traffic marshalls.
-Please follow all instructions issued by the marshalls to ensure an efficient trafiic flow in and out of the site.
+Please follow all instructions issued by the marshals to ensure an efficient traffic flow in and out of the site.

 Click here for a Google Map of the location.

 Ample parking is provided approximately 700 metres from race control.
-You may enter the farmyard to drop off and pick up only - all parking is in the quarry.
+All parking is in the quarry.
 Please drive with extreme caution and under 5mph at all times.
 Please follow all instructions issued by the traffic marshals and park in the designated areas.